PJbesnard/ReddIGM/README.md

 <p align="center">
     <img src="./src/main/webapp/ReddIGM-Front/src/assets/img/home-screen.png" alt="Logo" height="350">
 </p>
-Reddigm allows its users to create posts about a specific topic.
+Reddigm allows users to create subjects and posts about a specific topic.
-Users can also comment on these posts or other comments.
+Users can also comment or vote on these posts or other comments.
-The site offers the possibility of personalizing their profile.
+The site offers them the possibility of personalizing their profile.

 ### Developed with
 * [Java](https://docs.oracle.com/en/java/javase/13/docs/api/index.html)